MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Invoke-MgDeclineUserEventInstance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsYv35ByUsersUserIdEventsEventIdInstancesEventId1MicrosoftGraphDeclinePostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsYv35ByUsersUserIdEventsEventIdInstancesEventId1MicrosoftGraphDeclinePostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Comment <String>]`:
   - `[ProposedNewTime <IMicrosoftGraphTimeSlot>]`: timeSlot
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+      - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
       - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.
     - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[SendResponse <Boolean?>]`:

-INPUTOBJECT `<IUsersActionsIdentity>`: Identity Parameter
+`INPUTOBJECT <IUsersActionsIdentity>`: Identity Parameter
   - `[AccessReviewInstanceId <String>]`: The unique identifier of accessReviewInstance
   - `[AccessReviewStageId <String>]`: The unique identifier of accessReviewStage
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest